KILTprotocol/docs/docs/sdk/1-workshop/09-verification-authenticity.md

 To mitigate credential theft, a <span class="label-role verifier">verifier</span> can initiate a **cryptographic challenge** with a <span class="label-role claimer">claimer</span>.

-The underlying idea is simple: to prove their identity, the <span class="label-role claimer">claimer</span> signs **on-the-fly** - that's important - a piece of data under the same identity as the identity associated with their `Credential`.
+The underlying idea is simple: to prove their DID, the <span class="label-role claimer">claimer</span> signs **on-the-fly** - that's important - a piece of data under the same DID as the DID associated with their `Credential`.
 By checking this signature's validity, the <span class="label-role verifier">verifier</span> makes sure that the `Credential` is owned by the person who just sent it.

 What piece of data should be signed?
 It doesn't really matter; it can be an arbitrary number picked by the <span class="label-role verifier">verifier</span>.
 What matters is that this number should be used only once.
 Otherwise, the cryptographic challenge is worthless.